-Social media marketing has to do with reaching people in the various social networks either through content marketing campaigns (postings), paid ads or both.
+Social media marketing has to do with reaching people on the various social networks either through content marketing campaigns (postings), paid ads, or both.

 The primary goal of a social media marketing campaign is brand awareness and establishing social trust but as you go deeper into social media marketing, you can use it to get leads or even as a direct sales channel.

 Take for example Facebook.
-A Facebook sales funnel consists of 3 major steps.
+Facebook sales funnel consists of 4 major steps.

 The top of the funnel is awareness.
 This is the stage where you can use Facebook ads to introduce your brand to Facebook users.
 Your goal at this stage is to get your ad in front of as many people as possible and gain new followers.

-The second step is consideration.
-At this stage your goal is to get people (that showed an interest in your brand) and pass them through the middle of the funnel and get them to visit your website, engage with your page, install your app, send you a message, etc.
+The third step is consideration.
+At this stage, your goal is to get people (that showed an interest in your brand) and pass them through the middle of the funnel and get them to visit your website, engage with your page, install your app, and send you a message, etc.

-The third step is conversion.
+The fourth step is conversion.
 This is the final step where you try to convince people that enter your funnel to convert.
-A conversion can be anything that has value for your business like a sale of a product or service or a visit to your store.
+A conversion can be anything that has value for your business like the sale of a product or service or a visit to your store.

 Affiliate marketing is one of the oldest forms of marketing that has grown considerably with the rise of Internet usage.